inkwriter/Hello-World/README.md

 # Hello-World

 Hello,

 My name is Jake.
-I've been studying pregoramming for a couple of years.
+I've been studying programming for a couple of years.
 Mostly HTML.